Mean field propagation of infinite dimensional Wigner measures with a singular two-body interaction potential: Well defined dynamics

 Finally, the time-dependent velocity field defined on $\rz\times \Z_{1}$ by

 satisfies the estimates

-\end{prop} \proof The first results are standard (see a.e. \cite{Caz,Gin}) in the analysis on nonlinear evolution equation.
-Nevertheless, we recall the details of the proof be cause it also contains \eqref{eq.vtL2}\eqref{eq.vtH1}, which is crucial in our analysis.\\ By considering the second formulation \eqref{eq.cauchy2}, it suffices to prove that the mapping $z\to (V*|z|^{2})z$ is locally Lipschitz in $H^{1}(\rz^{d})$\,.
-After noticing that the distributional derivative of $(V*|z|^{2})z$ is
+\end{prop} \proof The first results are standard (see e.g. \cite{Caz,Gin}) in the analysis on nonlinear evolution equation.
+Nevertheless, we recall the details of the proof because it also contains \eqref{eq.vtL2}\eqref{eq.vtH1}, which is crucial in our analysis.\\ By considering the second formulation \eqref{eq.cauchy2}, it suffices to prove that the mapping $z\to (V*|z|^{2})z$ is locally Lipschitz in $H^{1}(\rz^{d})$\,.
+After noticing that the distributional derivative of $(V*|z|^{2})z$ or more generally of $(V*(\overline{z_{1}}z_{2})z_{3})$ is

 it is reduced to the estimate of $V*(\overline{z_{1}}z_{2})z_{3}$ in $L^{2}$ in terms of the $L^{2}$ and $H^{1}$- norms of $z_{1},z_{2},z_{3}$\,.
-For $\xi\in L^{2}(\rz^{d})$, write
+For $\xi\in L^{2}(\rz^{d})$\,, write

-When $\tilde{b}$ is the multiplication operator by $V(x_{1}-x_{2})$, the estimate \eqref{eq.V1D} says that $\tilde{b}(1-\Delta_{x_{1}})^{-1/2}$ is bounded, with
+When $\tilde{b}$ is the multiplication operator by $V(x_{1}-x_{2})$\,, the estimate \eqref{eq.V1D} says that $\tilde{b}(1-\Delta_{x_{1}})^{-1/2}$ is bounded, with